 9. Syndicate Nature Trail

-The Syndicate Nature Trail is a popular trail for bird enthusiasts, as you’re almost guaranteed to see parrots here.
+The Syndicate Nature Trail is popular for bird enthusiasts, as you’re almost guaranteed to see parrots here.
 It’s an easy loop trail that’s nearly all flat.

 Along the way, there are viewpoints where you can look out into the vast rainforests.
-This trail is a great place to see the various flora and fauna of Dominica.
+This trail is a great place to see Dominica’s various flora and fauna.

 Time required: one-hour round trip